-Figure 3.
-Natasha Corrett photographed for Elle Decoration (2015)
+FIGURE 3 Natasha Corrett photographed for Elle Decoration (2015, September)

-The understated styling could also be observed as a particularly middle-class process of self-making (Strathern 1992 cited in Skeggs, 2004: 139), and a strategy to diminish the appearance of upper-classness as to appear ordinarily middle-class.
-However, the attempts to convey a relaxed and approachable personae and "lifestyle" are undermined by the staged nature of the photographs in which Corrett wears a white silk top whilst cooking with chocolate and strawberries.
+"lifestyle" are undermined by the staged nature of the photographs in which Corrett wears a white silk top whilst cooking with chocolate and strawberries.
 Although an impractical choice of clothing when cooking with foods that stain, this points to the fantasy nature of the feature.
-Therefore, analysis of the techniques used to convince and persuade audiences of clean eating white femininity as 'normal', is especially necessary as the ideal postfeminist subject is repeatedly presented as simply normative middle-class, within neoliberal class projects (Harvey 2005 cited in Repo and YrJölä, 2015; Smith quoted in McLoughlin, 2013: 116).
-It also highlights how popular food culture is "an effective vehicle for circulating cultural values and ideologies" (LeBesco and Naccarato, 2018: 1).
+Therefore, analysis of the techniques used to convince and persuade audiences of clean eating white femininity as "normal," is especially necessary as the ideal postfeminist subject is repeatedly presented as simply normative middle-class, within neoliberal class projects (Harvey 2005 cited in Repo and YrJölä, 2015; Smith 2013 quoted in McLoughlin, 2013, p.
+166).
+It also highlights how popular food culture is "an effective vehicle for circulating cultural values and ideologies" (LeBesco & Naccarato, 2018, p.
+1).

 There is tension between representing these women as special white women, yet relatable at the same time.
-This is as the women in the Elle Decoration feature are also constructed as being exceptional, which is conveyed by the descriptions that are highly gendered, and in Western popular culture are racialized as being ascribed to whiteness; "goddess", "queen" and "glowing", are all terms used to identify and valorise white femininity and places them on a higher plain (Dyer 1997) and is reinforced by the natural light that falls directly on the women's faces, that serves to convey their special status as discussed in the case of Madeleine Shaw above.
+This is as the women in the Elle Decoration feature are also constructed as being exceptional, which is conveyed by the descriptions that are highly gendered, and in Western popular culture are racialized as being ascribed to whiteness; "goddess," "queen," and "glowing," are all terms used to identify and valorize white femininity and places them on a higher plain (Dyer, 1997) and is reinforced by the natural light that falls directly on the women's faces, that serves to convey their special status as discussed in the case of Madeleine Shaw above.